There are many ways to remove paint from the eyelet of a Jig Head. This method works best for us.

 THE FOLLOWING NAMES ARE REGISTERED TRADEMARKS OF CUBBY FISHING TACKLE: CUBBY, MINI-MITE, MINI-MITE2, BIG MINI-MITE, JIG-IN-A-TUBE, TRANS-GLO, NAIL-TAILS, AND THE CONFIGURATION OF THE MINI-MITE FAMILY OF LURE TAILS.

-“PANFISHPRO” AND “MILLIONS OF FISH, COUNTLESS MEMORIES.”
-ARE REGISTERED TRADEMARK OF PANFISHPRO, LLC.
+“PANFISHPRO” IS A REGISTERED TRADEMARK OF PANFISHPRO, LLC.
+“MILLIONS OF FISH, COUNTLESS MEMORIES.”
+IS A REGISTERED TRADEMARK OF NEPSCO INDUSTRIES.